mbbx6spp/carson/README.md

 # Carson

-The real bulter.
-Jenkins and Hudson suck arse in comparison.

-I am, of course, referring to the horrible excuses for CI servers (Jenkins and Hudson).
+The real butler of continuously delivered software products.

 ## Overview